JuliaDynamics/NetworkDynamics.jl/docs/src/injector_nodes.md

                 │            ╰──┼──╯
                 ⏚               ⏚
 ```
-For demonstration purposes we'll model second vertex in two ways: as a single model enclsoing all three components and as separate injector nodes.
+For demonstration purposes we'll model second vertex in two ways: as a single model enclosing all three components and as separate injector nodes.

-As allways, this is mainly a pedagogical example.
+As always, this is mainly a pedagogical example.
 For such a simple system, it is probably much cleaner to model it as a single vertex.
-However thats not allwasy the case for very large networks with many complex vertex models!
+However thats not always the case for very large networks with many complex vertex models!

-### Prequisites
+### Prerequisites
 The first few components building blocks are identical to the docs on [ModelingToolkit Integration](@ref).
 ```@example injector
 using NetworkDynamics